-The City of Pflugerville is a fast growing suburban community that is home to approximately 66,000 residents.
+The City of Pflugerville is a fast growing suburban community that is home to approximately 70,000 residents.
 Pflugerville traditionally has been a suburban bedroom community, but is quickly becoming a full service city; providing not only places to live but to work, shop and play.

 The City's overall development objective is to support the key goals outlined in the Consolidated and Annual Action Plan.
-In 2018, Pflugerville continued its efforts to expand residents' choices and opportunities by providing youth scholarships for city recreation programs and by making improvements to public infrastructure and facilities.
-The City completed construction on Mill Creek and Green Meadows roadway as well as the design of and drainage improvements for El Malino in addition to completing the 5th year of the youth scholarship program.
+In 2019, Pflugerville continued its efforts to expand residents' choices and opportunities by providing youth scholarships for city recreation programs and by making improvements to public infrastructure and facilities.
+The City completed construction on El Malino and Bellmeade roadway and completed the design improvements for Yellowsage in addition to completing the 6th year of the youth scholarship program.

-The City of Pflugerville has demonstrated progress in its efforts to launch the projects outlined in its PY2018 Annual Action Plan.
+The City of Pflugerville has demonstrated progress in its efforts to launch the projects outlined in its PY2019 Annual Action Plan.
 Over the course of the City's CDBG program, several projects have been removed due to changes in eligibility or other circumstances.
-The City is diligently working on reallocating the funds from prior program years that have not be utilized towards infrastructure projects that are anticipated to be completed over the next calendar year.
-These projects will be reflected in future CAPERs.
+In order to receive the best bid for construction projects the City bid the construction PY2018 project El Malino construction with the PY2019 construction of Bellmeade.
+This project was completed fall of PY 2020.

 Comparison of the proposed versus actual outcomes for each outcome measure submitted with the consolidated plan and explain, if applicable, why progress was not made toward meeting goals and objectives.
-91.520(g)

-Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.
+91.520(g) Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.